vbrusca/ZigMatrixUtils/guides/clean_and_clear_matrices_1.md

 # Clean and Clear Matrices

-To clear a matrix to have only zero values use the following function.
+To clear a matrix, zero out all matrix values, you can use the <b>clrXmtx</b> function as shown below on line 5.

 <!-- "XMTX: clrXmtx test" -->
 <pre>